Acerlorion/BSQ/README.md

 ./bsq [file]

-If you don't wand to create the map yourself, a script written in perl called 'generate_map' is here.
+If you don't want to create the map yourself, a script written in perl called 'generate_map' is here.
 You must give it the rights and specify some parameters.

 chmod +x generate_map

 ./generate_map [x] [y] [density]

+### Made by me, Paul BEAUDUC an Epitech student